-It turns out that you can turn left on red in Virginia, but only if: (1) the red traffic signal is a circular red; (2) you are currently stopped on a one-way street; and (3) you are about to turn left onto another one-way street.
-Under these circumstances, Virginia Code § 46.2-836 expressly permits a left turn on steady red after you have brought your vehicle to a complete stop.
+It turns out that you can make a left turn on red in Virginia, but only if: (1) the red traffic signal is a circular red; (2) you are currently stopped on a one-way street; and (3) you are about to turn left onto another one-way street.
+Under these circumstances, Virginia Code § 46.2-836 expressly permits a left turn on steady red on a one-way after you have brought your vehicle to a complete stop.
 The code specifically permits a left on red if the traffic light is a circular red, as opposed to a red, turn-only arrow.
 In the latter case, you would need to obey the red and only turn once the light changes to a green arrow.

 In Virginia, the legal left turn on red can be distilled down to the image below.